stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 	* Online documentation: http://docs.writethedocs.org/
 	* Conference: http://conf.writethedocs.org/

-This will render a nice HTML header and a list.
+This will render a nice HTML header and a list with automatically hyperlinked URLs.
-The URLs will be hyperlinked automatically.
-It's easy to write and
-still makes sense as plain text.
+It's easy to write and still makes sense as plain text.

 Writing tools should be powerful and easy to use to remove obstacles to putting words on the page.